Authenticity Is the Only Luxury Left

 It went kind of viral.

-And when the average user can’t tell the difference between a girl and a generator, suddenly the things that don’t feel perfect — your voice, your vibe, your story, your weird little feed — become your signature.
+And when users can’t tell the difference between a person and a generator, suddenly the imperfect things start to matter.
+Your voice.
+Your presence.
+Your story.
+Your weird little feed.
+Those become the signature.

-So maybe the glitch is no longer the bug.
-Maybe it’s the brand.
+Maybe the glitch isn’t the flaw anymore.
+Maybe it’s the point.

-True eroticism has never been about perfection.
-It’s about presence.
-It’s about showing up as someone a little rough around the edges, with something to lose.
+Eroticism was never about perfection.
+It was always about presence.
+About showing up as someone slightly unfinished, with something to lose.

 That might be the last frontier: letting yourself be felt.
 Not filtered.
 Not smoothed out.
 Felt.